SteveConyers/SteveConyers/README.md

-<h1 align="center">Greeting, my name is Steven Conyers</h1>
+<h1 align="center">Greetings, my name is Steven Conyers</h1>
-<h3 align="center">I am a former ERP specialist and former Tech Support Specialist, who is an Aspiring Software Developer.</h3>
+<h3 align="center">I am an aspiring Software Developer, who work as a ERP Specialist and Technical Support Specialist.</h3>

 - 🔭 I’m currently working on **building out my portfolio to show my programming skills**

-- 🌱 I’m currently learning **how to use Github and all that it entails.**
+- 🌱 I’m currently learning **how to use Github and more on front-end development.**

 - 👯 I’m looking to collaborate on **beginner to mid-level projects.**